Dosimeter: Instrument and dosimeter response

 This is an actual reading obtained from such as an ambient dose gamma monitor, or a personal dosimeter.
 The dosimeter is calibrated in a known radiation field to ensure display of accurate operational quantities and allow a relationship to known health effect.
 The personal dose equivalent is used to assess dose uptake, and allow regulatory limits to be met.
 It is the figure usually entered into the records of external dose for occupational radiation workers.

 The dosimeter plays an important role within the international radiation protection system developed by the International Commission on Radiological Protection and the International Commission on Radiation Units and Measurements.
 This is shown in the accompanying diagram.

 Dosimeter calibration

 The "slab" phantom is used to represent the human torso for calibration of whole body dosimeters.
 This replicates the radiation scattering and absorption effects of the human torso.
 The International Atomic Energy Agency states "The slab phantom is 300 mm × 300 mm × 150 mm depth to represent the human torso".

 Radiation related measurement quantities

 Process irradiation verification

 Manufacturing processes that treat products with ionizing radiation, such as food irradiation, use dosimeters to calibrate doses deposited in the matter being irradiated.
 These usually must have a greater dose range than personal dosimeters, and doses are normally measured in the unit of absorbed dose: the gray (Gy).
 The dosimeter is located on or adjacent to the items being irradiated during the process as a validation of dose levels received.

+Dosimeters as a tracking device

+A Soviet KGB spy "Raduga" (Rainbow) dosimeter, radiation tracking device was used by deliberately contaminating items such as money, artworks, documents, propaganda literature etc. with a nuclear radiation signature which can then be tracked using this device which would vibrate when in proximity to the radiation.
+The process was utilized as a way of catching thieves and corrupt officials and locating hidden stashes.